-In addition, we conduct business in foreign countries and have United Kingdom and Germany based subsidiaries.
+In addition, we conduct business in foreign countries and have subsidiaries based in the United Kingdom and Germany.
 Accordingly, we are exposed to exchange rate risk.
 See Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk in our Annual Report on Form 10-K for the year ended December 31, 2015.